 \section{Conclusion}

-In this paper, we present a novel learning representation for the deep distortion rectification, bridging the gap between image feature and calibration objective.
-Compared with the implicit and heterogeneous distortion parameters, the proposed ordinal distortion offers three unique advantages such as the explicitness, homogeneity, and redundancy, which enables more sufficient and efficient learning on the distortion.
-To learn this representation, we design a local-global associate estimation network that is optimized with an ordinal distortion loss function, and a distortion-aware perception layer is used to boost the features extraction of different degrees of distortion.
-As the benefit of the proposed learning representation and learning model, our approach outperforms the state-of-the-art methods by a remarkable margin while only leveraging 1/4 data for distortion estimation.
-In future work, we plan to solve other challenging computer vision tasks with a new and learning-friendly representation.
+In this paper, we present a learning-friendly representation for the deep distortion rectification, bridging the gap between image feature and calibration objective.
+Compared with the implicit and heterogeneous distortion parameters, the proposed ordinal distortion offers three unique advantages: explicitness, homogeneity, and redundancy, enabling a sufficient and efficient learning on the distortion.
+To learn this representation, we design a local-global associated estimation network optimized with an ordinal distortion loss function, and a distortion-aware perception layer is used to boost the features extraction of different degrees of distortion.
+As the benefit of the proposed learning representation and learning model, our approach outperforms the state-of-the-art methods by a remarkable margin while only leveraging a part of data for distortion estimation.

 \normalem